80degree/showoff/README.md

    > Note for Windows users:
    >
    > Windows defender may detect showoff as a malware, so it is recommended to disable defender / add showoff to exceptions
+   >
+   > **Windows binaries may not be uploaded starting from v2.0.0.
+Sorry.**
+   >
+   > They should be built by user or run the code through python
     - **Windows**: Double-click 'showoff.exe'
     - **Linux/macOS**: